zimolzak/ffuu/Readme.md

 The original comic uses the text "FFFFFFFFFFFFFFFFFFFFFFFUUUUUUUUUUUUUUUUUUUUUU-", which is to say, f23u22.
 Somehow f7u12 got promulgated too.
-But others variations are probably easier to type.
+But other variations are probably easier to type.
 So use Google Custom Search API to construct a matrix where the (i,j) element is the search count of "F" repeated i times concatenated with "U" repeated j times.